Jamie135/Tokenizer/deployment/README.md

 6. **Contract Deployed:**
    - After confirming the transaction, the contract will be deployed and visible under the `Deployed Contracts` section.
+   - Copy its address, you will be able to load this contract by pasting the address to the `At Address` field

 ---